wp-plugins/wp-special-textboxes/readme.txt

 	* Polish language pack by [Daniel Fruzynski](http://www.poradnik-webmastera.com) added
 	* Italian language pack updated
 * 3.0.27
-	* Special Text widget added
+	* Special Text widget was added
-	* Special Text Box Float Mode added
+	* Special Text Box Float Mode was added
 * 3.1.29
-	* Some admin page improvements added
+	* Some admin page improvements was added
+	* Codes was optimised
+* 3.2.31
+	* Collapsing/Expanding of captioned Special Text Boxes was added
-	* Codes optimised
+	* Codes was optimised

 == Other Notes ==